Biden and Congress mark a year since violent insurrection | Politics

 On Thursday, aides said, Biden will harken back to his call during his inaugural address, just two weeks after the insurrection, for leaders to speak the truth about the attack and what motivated it — even as some GOP lawmakers and the the public deny the events of that day.

 “There is truth and there are lies,” Biden said at the time.
 “Lies told for power and for profit.
 And each of us has a duty and responsibility, as citizens, as Americans, and especially as leaders — leaders who have pledged to honor our Constitution and protect our nation — to defend the truth and to defeat the lies.”
 House Speaker Nancy Pelosi, too, is marking the anniversary with a high-minded appeal, telling The Associated Press in an interview Wednesday that “democracy won that night,” when Congress returned to the Capitol after the riot and affirmed Biden's victory.
-To honor the anniversary, Pelosi has scheduled a moment of silence in the House, where many members were evacuated and some were trapped as the rioters tried to break in.
+To honour the anniversary, Pelosi has scheduled a moment of silence in the House, where many members were evacuated and some were trapped as the rioters tried to break in.
 She will also deliver private remarks to Hill staff who, as she told AP, stayed to “protect our democracy.”
 Later the Democratic leaders will hold a moderated discussion with historians Doris Kearns Goodwin and Jon Meacham; and a session featuring testimonials from members who were there that day.
 While many lawmakers will be absent due to concerns about COVID-19, several of the events will be livestreamed so they can participate.
+Biden's sharp message and the Republicans' distance from it come as lawmakers are adjusting to the new normal on Capitol Hill — the growing tensions that many worry will result in more violence or, someday, a legitimate election being overturned.
+Democrats and a handful of Republicans feel a desperate urgency to connect to a public in which some have come to believe Trump's lies that the election was stolen from him and that the attack wasn't violent at all.

+A new poll from The Associated Press-NORC Center for Public Affairs Research showed that 3 in 10 Republicans say the attack was not violent, and about another 3 in 10 say it was somewhat violent.
+Around two-thirds of Americans described the day as very or extremely violent, including about 9 in 10 Democrats.

+As Biden is prepared to direct blame toward the former president, the percentage of Americans who blame Trump for the Jan.
+6 riot has grown slightly over the past year, with 57% saying he bears significant responsibility for what took place.
+In an AP-NORC poll taken in the days after the attack, 50% said that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)